databases-dundee/lab_activities/docs/README.md

 These are the lab activities for the Database Systems module.
 More will be added as the weeks go on!

 [Week 2 Lab](lab-2-design.md) - Getting started with E-R diagrams

+[Week 3 Lab](lab-3-sql.md) - An introduction to SQL and the AWS Learner Lab